Democrats Have A Moral Obligation To Turn The Other Cheek, Not Boycott Trump’s Inaugural [Opinion]

 Finally, had Jesus not given his life for our salvation and asked the Father to forgive his tormentors, for they do “not know what they do,” mankind may have ceased to exist.

-Donald Trump was elected President of the United States and all attempts have been exhausted to nullify his presidency, to no avail.
+Donald Trump was elected President of the United States, and all attempts have been exhausted to nullify his presidency, to no avail.
 Game over.

 Trump will be judged from the first day in office on whether he lives up to the reverence of the office or maintains his dangerous course of divisive politics.
 It’s my hunch that We the People won’t tolerate it for more than one term.
 It’s the natural law of things in America.